APACTestDrive/CloudNative_AppDev/CICDlab.md

-# Cafe Supremo CICD Hands On Lab / Demo Setup Guide
+# Cafe Supremo CICD Hands On Lab

+This documentation contains the instruction to the hands on lab.
+This is also the same instruction for the demo setup.

 ## Preparing Database Cloud Service, Java Cloud Service, Application Container Cloud Service and Developer Cloud Service